Cybersecurity

 01

-Cybersecurity content should start with practical controls that reduce common exposure without implying perfect protection.
-The V1 draft can discuss access review, secure configuration, user habits, device posture, and documentation as starting points.
+Cybersecurity work can start with practical controls that reduce common exposure without implying perfect protection.
+Access review, secure configuration, user habits, device posture, and documentation provide useful starting points.

 • Review exposed access paths